-- 1. It is anticipated that facilities to change previously specified TF forms will be provided, as well as the current facility to completely replace an old form or add to the forms already present. - 2.
+- 1. TF has been designed to allow many compile time error messages and warnings to be given to the TF provider.
+The current system should detect most syntax errors and performs a range of semantic checks.
+However, more extensive checking is planned. - 2.
+It is anticipated that facilities to change previously specified TF forms will be provided, as well as the current facility to completely replace an old form or add to the forms already present. - 3.
 It is anticipated that considerable development of the plan\viewer and world\viewer features will be undertaken.
-In particular the development of a query language to allow the viewers to selectively interrogate the agent and plan state in O-Plan may be a focus for developments. - 3.
-It is anticipated that the type of a variable will be extended to allow numeric types.
-Only scalar types are allowed at present. - 4.
+In particular the development of a query language to allow the viewers to selectively interrogate the agent and plan state in O-Plan may be a focus for future work. - 4.
+It is anticipated that the type of a variable will be extended to allow further numeric types. - 5.
 It may be useful to require that a unique start and end node be provided for any schema expansion given.
 This would allow regular handling of plans and schema expansions in the O-Plan system and in user interfaces.
 If necessary, the TF Compiler could introduce new dummy nodes to ensure that a unique initial and final node in an expansion was available.
-The TF Compiler could renumber the nodes in the nodes statement where necessary to ensure that the unique initial node is the <node\number> 1 and the unique final node is the <node\number> 2.
-However, any such renumbering may spoil the user's view of node numbering and naming for authority related matters and for diagnosis of problems. - 5.
-It is anticipated that an iteration facility will be allowed in a <resource\usage\spec>.
-This will allow an initial\resources declaration or a schema only\use\for\resources or resources clause to give repetitive delivery conditions for produces statements for example.
+The TF Compiler could renumber the nodes in the nodes statement where necessary to ensure that the unique initial node is the $\langle node_number \rangle$ 1 and the unique final node is the $\langle node_number \rangle$ 2.
+However, any such renumbering may spoil the user's view of node numbering and naming for authority-related matters and for diagnosis of problems.

+6. It is anticipated that an iteration facility will be allowed in a (resource\usage\spec).
+This will allow an initial\resources declaration or a schema only\use\for\resources or resources clause to give repetitive delivery conditions for produces statements, for example.
 The type of statement may have the form: